xiaohong999/react-pdf-test/README.md

         docs: state.docs,
         selectedDoc: state.selectedDoc,
         phone: sini's mom
         messages: Her husband bought 2 mink coats and 2 watches she wanted.
 She received the funds from her mom?
-Her hustand want that she should send $1000 to someone (Mr.KwakHakBin's home - 1913169729) by this week.
+Her hustand wants that she buy microwave oven(she wanted to buy it here) in there.
+Her hustand wants that she should send $1000 to someone (Mr.KwakHakBin's home - 1913169729) by this week.
     }
 }